Frequently Asked Questions

 Jewelry should not be worn.

 Dragon boating is the fastest growing water sport in the world.
 In a festival, dragon boats compete with each other on the water in a variety of different course lengths, such as 200, 250, 500, 1000 or 2000 metres.
 A 500 metre race is the most exciting two and a half minutes you can have in a boat!

 Not at all.
 Dragon boat festivals typically include races for mixed teams, women’s teams, and at some events, men’s teams.
 We encourage both men and women to join our team.

 Essential equipment is a paddle and personal flotation device (PFD).
 Both of these are available at the compound for paddlers to use during practices.
 Most paddlers buy their own once they have fallen in love with the sport.

 Q: Can I try before I join?

 Yes, you can.
 In fact, we encourage potential paddlers to give it a try it a few times before committing.
 Newcomers can paddle three times for free before committing to the team.
 Most paddlers sign up after their first practice.

 Q: Must I be a strong swimmer?

 No. PFDs MUST be worn at all times.
 Prior to going out on the water you will be fitted and instructed on how to properly use a PFD.
 Also, we have a specific Safety Protocol, which is found on this website and posted in our compound.
 Dragon boats very rarely capsize and our paddlers, coaches, and steerspeople are aware of what to do if such an incident should occur.
 To date, the KIDS have not experienced a capsized boat.

-Q: Are practices cancelled in inclement weather?
+Q: Are practices ever cancelled?